 Please use the yellow "Ask Us!" tab on the right if you have any questions.
 Also, feel free to contact me (Maggie) directly.

-STEP 1: What is a peer-reviewed, original research article?
+STEP 1: What is a peer-reviewed, primary research article?

 YES!
 These articles will work for this assignment.

-Watch the video above for a quick overview of the peer-reviewed process.
+Watch the video above for a quick overview of the peer-review process.

 Any natural science topic (biology, chemistry, physics, geology, astronomy)